Brock Tredway

 Brock R. Tredway (born June 23, 1959) is a Canadian former professional ice hockey winger.
-He played one playoff game in the National Hockey League with the Los Angeles Kings during the 1981–82 season, on April 19, 1982 against the Vancouver Canucks.
+On April 19, 1982 during the 1981–82 season, he played one playoff game in the National Hockey League with the Los Angeles Kings against the Vancouver Canucks.
 The rest of his career, which lasted from 1981 until 1986, was mainly spent in the American Hockey League.

 Biography

-As a youth, Tredway played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Scarborough, Toronto.
+As a youth, Tredway played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from West Hill, Toronto Scarborough, Toronto.

 A 1981 graduate of Cornell University, he played four seasons with the Cornell Big Red and was a member of the Quill and Dagger society.
-Tredway holds a number of all-time Cornell Career records including Goals Scored (113), Game Winning Goals (15), Hat Tricks (13),and Power Play Goals (46).
+Tredway holds a number of all-time Cornell Career records including Goals Scored (113), Game Winning Goals (15), Hat Tricks (13), and Power Play Goals (46).

 After graduation, Tredway joined the American Hockey League's New Haven Nighthawks.
 He played one game in the National Hockey League with the Los Angeles Kings during the 1982 Stanley Cup Playoffs.